 Download or read book Preventing Harmful Behaviour in Online Communities written by Zoe Alderton and published by Routledge.
 This book was released on 2022-04-12 with total page 192 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Preventing Harmful Behaviour in Online Communities explores the ethics and logistics of censoring problematic communications online that might encourage a person to engage in harmful behaviour.
 Using an approach based on theories of digital rhetoric and close primary source analysis, Zoe Alderton draws on group dynamics research in relation to the way in which some online communities foster negative and destructive ideas, encouraging community members to engage in practices including self-harm, disordered eating, and suicide.
 This book offers insight into the dangerous gap between the clinical community and caregivers versus the pro-anorexia and pro-self-harm communities – allowing caregivers or medical professionals to understand hidden online communities young people in their care may be part of.
 It delves into the often-unanticipated needs of those who band together to resist the healthcare community, suggesting practical ways to address their concerns and encourage healing.
 Chapters investigate the alarming ease with which ideas of self-harm can infect people through personal contact, community unease, or even fiction and song and the potential of the internet to transmit self-harmful ideas across countries and even periods of time.
 The book also outlines the real nature of harm-based communities online, examining both their appeal and dangers, while also examining self-censorship and intervention methods for dealing with harmful content online.
 Rather than pointing to punishment or censorship as best practice, the book offers constructive guidelines that outline a more holistic approach based on the validity of expressing negative mood and the creation of safe peer support networks, making it ideal reading for professionals protecting vulnerable people, as well as students and academics in psychology, mental health, and social care.

-Download or read book The Medico-pharmaceutical Critic and Guide written by and published by .
-This book was released on 1908 with total page pages.
+Download or read book The Best Little Girl in the World written by Steven Levenkron and published by McGraw-Hill/Contemporary.
+This book was released on 1978-01-01 with total page 196 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt:
+Book excerpt: Francesca, a model daughter and student, begins losing large amounts of weight and refuses to eat in a novel that is a composite of case histories of teenage girls suffering from anorexia nervosa

 Download or read book Legend written by Jude Deveraux and published by Simon and Schuster.
 This book was released on 2012-10-23 with total page 352 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Her wedding fast approaching, celebrated chef Kady Long knew she was the luckiest woman alive...until she slipped into a delicate satin wedding dress she found in an antique flour tin and was overcome by an odd dizzy spell.
 When she came to, Kady was in the dusty western town of Legend, Colorado -- where a hanging was about to commence!
 With quick wits and more than a little moxie, Kady halts the proceedings, much to the relief of one Cole Jordan, a tall, thankful, and very appealing man.
 Now it's Kady's turn to enlist his help to find a way back home.
 But before long, Kady discovers a passion that she knows can only live in Legend -- until Cole reveals a secret that unites them in a way Kady never could have imagined.